akegaviar/freedomDividend/README.md

 * **querySSN** — the argument is `ssnId`.
 If you have previously opted in with a Social Security number, this will query the world state and return a message that this number is opted in.

 To interact with each of the options, right-click on it and select `Submit Transaction`.

+### Releases

+If you want to just play around with a packaged chaincode, check [Releases](https://github.com/akegaviar/freedomDividend/releases).